 We have listed what we believe are the most important topics that we must bear in mind when creating canned responses, macro messages or shortcuts whatever you want to call it.

 If you don’t know what these are, don’t worry.
 Canned messages are basically prepared answers that are there to assist your employees in addressing customer questions promptly.
 So if you consider this, having a list of this prepared messages can increase your customer service efficiency allowing you to provide a faster chat experience.

 Here are 5 common canned responses to save you time and you can use them as a reference to create your own templates.

 Within a business environment, a greeting should ideally begin with something like 'Good morning' or 'Good afternoon'.

 Whenever you receive a chat, the first thing you should do is greet and make them feel welcome.
 You can choose to use either formal or informal language, this is up to you.
-However, remember to don’t forget including your name since this personalized more your interaction with your visitor.
+However always, remember to include your name since this personalizes your interaction with your visitor more.

 Use messages that sound natural to your visitors; you should not sound like you are giving out mechanical orders.
 Another tip, be empathic, show with your messages that you’re happy when they visit your website or are part of your business.

 Every time you get a new visitor or customer signing in a chat, they usually begin with providing a description of the reason why they are contacting you now.
 So before we start the conversation, we should confirm what the real question or problem is.
 Here are some ideal questions.